hchasey/guides/workflow/multiple-developers/README.md

 * Never push directly to the owner's branch.

-* Use the "DO NOT MERGE" tage to submit a PR to deploy a review app, and then close the PR when finished.
+* Use the "DO NOT MERGE" tag to submit a PR to deploy a review app, and then close the PR when finished.

 ## Transfer Of Ownership